 What is Princeton Online?

 Princeton Online is the home for open courses offered through Princeton University's initiative in online education.
-Through this initiative, Princeton faculty offer online courses to their students on campus and to learners around the world.
 The non-credit, open courses listed here are available for free to anyone with an internet connection.
 Since 2012, almost two million people have taken one of our MOOCs (Massive Open Online Courses).

 Where can I take Princeton Online's courses?